RubenKelevra/pacman.store/README.md

 Since directory lookups may be slower over IPNS, you may need to set the pacman option `--disable-download-timeout` for fetching dbs or packages.

+## FAQ

+If you have any questions, feel free to ask in the [IPFS-chat on matrix](https://riot.im/app/#/room/#ipfs:matrix.org), after consulting the [FAQ](https://github.com/RubenKelevra/pacman.store/wiki/FAQ)

 ## Get an ISO/bootstrap image from IPFS

 ISO and bootstrap files are also stored on the cluster: